-Over half (63%) of the MiThrive Healthcare Provider Survey respondents from Mason and Oceana counties stated that access to quality behavioral health services is an important factor for a thriving community.
-The average Health Professional Shortage Area (HPSA) scores for mental health track with the North Central region and the state.
-Scored by the U.S. Health Resources and Services Administration on a scale of 0-25, with higher scores indicating greater need, the HPSA scores for mental health are 17.17 in Mason County and 16.6 in Oceana County.
-A severe shortage of mental health providers was also identified as one of the strongest forces in the North Central region's Forces of Change Assessment, with participants noting barriers such as a shortage of inpatient psychiatric beds and a dearth of outpatient providers outside of the community mental health system.
+The average Health Professional Shortage Area (HPSA) scores for mental health in the three-county area are high when compared to the North Central region and the state.
+Scored by the U.S. Health Resources and Services Administration on a scale of 0-25, with higher scores indicating greater need, the HPSA scores for mental health are 20.5 in Lake County, 18 in Mecosta County and 18.4 in Osceola County.
+A severe shortage of mental health providers was also identified as one of the strongest forces in the North Central region's Forces of Change Assessment, with participants noting barriers such as a shortage of inpatient psychiatric beds and the dearth of outpatient providers outside of the community mental health system, as well as the impact behavioral health issues have on workforce and employee productivity.